AlexsLemonade/training-modules/CONTRIBUTING.md

 ## Instruction notebook content

 Live instruction notebooks should contain roughly 90 minutes of live teaching material.
-They should additional contain enough context to serve as stand-alone tutorials for participants to use after workshops.
+They should additionally contain enough context to serve as stand-alone tutorials for participants to use after workshops.

 ### Notebook organization